otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## Task 4

-Create a method called `isAnagram` that takes in two parameters, `someStrOne` and `someStrTwo` which are both strings.
-Inside the method, write code to check if `someStrOne` and `someStrTwo` are an anagram of each other.
+Create a **method** called `isAnagram` that takes in two parameters, `someStrOne` and `someStrTwo` which are both strings.
+Inside the **method**, write code to check if `someStrOne` and `someStrTwo` are an anagram of each other.
 An anagram is a word or phrase made by rearranging the letters of another word or phrase.
 Compare the characters of both strings after sorting them.
 Return `true` if they match and `false` otherwise.

-In my solution, I converted the two strings to char arrays and sorted them using the `Array.Sort` method.
-Then I compared the sorted char arrays using the `SequenceEqual` method and returned `true` if they match, otherwise `false`.
+In my solution, I converted the two strings to char arrays and sorted them using the `Array.Sort` **method**.
+Then I compared the sorted char arrays using the `SequenceEqual` **method** and returned `true` if they match, otherwise `false`.

 ## Task 5

-Create a method called `convert` that takes in two parameters, `hours` and `minutes` which are both integers.
-Inside the method, write code to convert both `hours` and `minutes` to seconds.
+Create a **method** called `convert` that takes in two parameters, `hours` and `minutes` which are both integers.
+Inside the **method**, write code to convert both `hours` and `minutes` to seconds.
 Multiply the number of hours by 3600 (the number of seconds in an hour) and the number of minutes by 60 (the number of seconds in a minute).
 Add these values together and return the total number of seconds.

 ## Task 6

-Create a string variable called `sentence` and assign the value "The anemone, the wild violet, the hepatica, and the funny little curled-up." to it.
+Create a string **variable** called `sentence` and assign the value "The anemone, the wild violet, the hepatica, and the funny little curled-up." to it.

-In my solution, I used the `String.Split` method to split the sentence into words by the space character, and then used a loop to count the number of occurrences of the word "the" in the sentence.
+In my solution, I used the `String.Split` **method** to split the sentence into words by the space character, and then used a loop to count the number of occurrences of the word "the" in the sentence.

 ## Task 7

-Create a method called `removeVowels` that takes in a parameter `word` which is a string.
-Inside the method, write code to remove all vowels from `word`.
+Create a **method** called `removeVowels` that takes in a parameter `word` which is a string.
+Inside the **method**, write code to remove all vowels from `word`.
 Use a regular expression or a loop to check each character of the word and remove the vowels.

 To handle the edge case where the word does not contain vowels, you can check if `word` is equal to the result after removing vowels.
 If it is the same, you can return a message indicating that the word does not contain vowels, otherwise, return `word` without vowels.